-SINGLE PARENTS RISK MUCH MORE WITH PROCRASTINATION.
+SINGLE PARENTS RISK MUCH MORE WITH PROCRASTINATION

-Kids -- if you have a close friend or relative you trust, start talking to them about legal guardianship of your children.
+If you have a close friend or relative you trust, start talking to them about legal guardianship of your children.

-Pets - it may sound strange but if you and your children have a family pet, make sure your estate planning provides for the pet to remain with the children, and provide for that pet's upkeep and care as well.
+It may sound strange but if you and your children have a family pet, make sure your estate planning provides for the pet to remain with the children, and provide for that pet's upkeep and care as well.
 Losing a parent can be a terribly painful experience, but one which children (who are often amazingly resilient) can manage better if they have their beloved pets with them.
 You can set up a pet trust to ensure that this is possible for your children, and this should be part of your estate planning process.

-Money - make a list of all your assets and keep it updated.
+Make a list of all your assets and keep it updated.
 If you have life insurance, that's a major asset for your children, but bear in mind the death benefit is subject to estate tax (unless it's in an ILIT - an irrevocable life insurance trust).
 It's very easy to ensure that your kids get your life insurance - simply call your insurance carrier and make a beneficiary designation in their names.

-Real Estate - some parents think that adding their children's names to the title deed of the family home is a no-brainer.
+Some parents think that adding their children's names to the title deed of the family home is a no-brainer.
 While the intent is good, the reality is that there are tax implications (e.g. capital gain taxes, gift taxes) when you do so.
 Please consult your tax adviser or CPA before you make any such move.

-Health - should you find yourself in a medical situation where health decisions have to be made for you, you can ensure that your wishes are respected and carried through by setting them forth in a living will or health directive.
+Should you find yourself in a medical situation where health decisions have to be made for you, you can ensure that your wishes are respected and carried through by setting them forth in a living will or health directive.
 Those who care for you (including your children) would not have to experience the added stress that come with making such decisions for you or face legal hurdles to do so.